Arnab-Developer/Resume/Main.md

 ## Technical skills

-- ASP.NET
-- C#
-- SQL Server
+- Created web app/api with ASP.NET, C# and SQL Server.
-- Azure
+- Hosted app on cloud with Azure and AWS.
-- AWS
-- Terraform
+- Managed infra with Terraform.
-- CI/CD
+- Created CI/CD workflow with GitHub Actions and Azure Pipelines.
+- Used Visual Studio and Visual Studio Code as development tools.